-That’s the program.
-The problem is that now the person can’t choose their behavior.
+The problem is that now the person can’t choose their behaviour.
 When they reach for another cigarette, drink, or bite it’s no longer a conscious choice.
+The behaviour happens unconsciously.

 Every body has stress.

 Everyone is dealing with some kind of stress in their life.
 It’s just that stress affects each of us differently.
-For one person, it may express through unwanted habits of behavior.
-For another it may surface through uncomfortable emotions like:
+For one person, it may express through unwanted habits of behaviour.
+For another, it may surface through uncomfortable emotions like:

 One person might have blocks to their performance at school or in sports.
 Issues like test anxiety or difficulty concentrating are pretty common stress-related problems.

 Another might have physical complaints that won’t respond to conventional treatments.
 So stress has many names and many faces.
 And how each person responds to stress depends on what they learned.